R-ArcGIS/r-bridge-install/README.md

 Next Steps
 ----------

+Additional resources and discussion at the [R-ArcGIS project on GeoNet](https://geonet.esri.com/groups/rstats)

 Want to use tools others have developed?
  - See how complex problems can be solved with R and ArcGIS in the [Sample Tools](https://github.com/R-ArcGIS/r-sample-tools), such as model-based clustering and combining parametric and non-parametric models with semiparametric regression.
  - Check out the community page for more tools _Coming Soon_